 Canyon del Sumidero – deepest canyon in the world

-Be sure to make a stop at the Canyon del Sumidero, when you are in Chiapas state.
+Make sure to make a stop at the Canyon del Sumidero, when you are in Chiapas state.
 With a length of 15 km and walls of 1000 meters high, this is one of the deepest canyons in the world.
 During a boat trip of about 2 hours you’ll have the chance to observe crocodiles, iguanas, monkeys and birds along the way.
 Bring something warm, because of the high walls, you’ll be in the shade most of the time.

 Tips for art in Mexico: Meet Frida Kahlo

 Frida Kahlo!
 No doubt you’ve seen her name or face pass by.
 Frida Kahlo, became known for her outspoken paintings, infamous relationship with artist Diego Rivera and disability.
 For years she painted self-portraits from her bed, where her disability and frustration were major themes.
 Her full eyebrows and distinct clothing style made her world famous.
-And a cover on Vogue in 1937 even made her a true style icon.
+And a cover on Vogue in 1937 even made her a real fashion icon.

-Attractions in Puebla Mexico
+Things to do in Puebla Mexico

-Make sure to visit the Templo de Santo Domingo and the chapel of Saint Rosario, which is entirely covered in gold leaf, the central plaza and the Museo Amparo for history and modern art.
+Make sure to visit the Templo de Santo Domingo and the chapel of Saint Rosario, which is entirely covered in gold leaf, the central plaza and the museo Amparo for history and modern art.
 One of the nicest neighborhoods is the antique district El Cajellón de los Sapos, with colored houses, artists and stores.

-Tips for what to do in Yucatán in Mexico
+Things to do in Yucatán in Mexico | travel tips

-Yucatan is the peninsula of Mexico and is located in the eastern part of the country.
-It consists of the states Campeche, Quintana Roo and Yucatán.
-Because of its rich Mayan history and culture, it is often called Peninsula Maya (the Mayan Peninsula).
-In this section you will find my best tips for what to do in Yucatan during your trip to Mexico.
+Yucatán is the peninsula of Mexico and is located in the eastern part of the country.
+It includes the states Campeche, Quintana Roo and Yucatán.
+Because of its rich Mayan history and culture, it is often called Peninsula Maya, the Mayan Peninsula.
+In this section you will find my travel tips for things to do in Yucatán in Mexico.

 The yellow city of Mexico: Izamal